fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures.markdown

 u.well_this_is_weird(1, 2, 3) { puts "wat" }
 ```

-Running this produces the following output:
+Running this code produces the following output:

 ``` plain
 Someone called the 'well_this_is_weird' method on me!